Vanshikanainn/Tic_Tac_Toe/README.md

 🎮 Tic Tac Toe Game

 A simple and interactive Tic Tac Toe game built using HTML, CSS, and JavaScript.
-Play against a friend, track the winner, and enjoy a smooth UI with responsive design.
+Play against a friend, track the winner, and enjoy a smooth, responsive UI.

 ✨ Features